core-wg/transport-indication/draft-ietf-core-transport-indication.md

-Names under service.arpa are structured into an optional custom prefix, an ordered list of key-value component pairs, and the common name service.arpa.
+Names under service.arpa are structured into an optional custom prefix, an ordered list of key-value component pairs, and the common suffix `service.arpa`.

 The custom prefix can contain user defined components.
 The intended use is labelling, and to differentiate services provided by a single host.